SMALL GROUP • 2.5 HOURS • LIMITED TO 6

 Faculty: International Jungian Psychedelic Association

+I’m Saj, I’m the Founder of PSI and the Director of Education here, and I’ll be leading your small group session.
 I completed my graduate school training in psychology in 2005.
-Since then, the entire focus of my private practice (13 years), research, and teaching career has been complex trauma.
+Since then, the entire focus of my private practice, research, and teaching career has been complex trauma.

-Complex PTSD is what develops when highly stressful or overwhelming levels of threat — unmet needs, neglect, abuse — are experienced in childhood, during sensitive developmental windows, and commonly within one's own family.
-Unlike a traumatic event that takes place later in life, complex trauma occurs when your brain, nervous system, personality and psyche are being formed inside of the traumatic experience.
+Complex PTSD is what develops when highly stressful or overwhelming levels of threat — unmet needs, neglect, abuse — are experienced in childhood.
+This means stress and trauma are taking place during sensitive developmental windows, and commonly within one's own family.
+Unlike a traumatic event that takes place later in life, complex trauma occurs when your brain, nervous system, personality, and psyche are being formed inside of the traumatic experience.
+Add dissociation to this mix and you get a complicated, treatment resistant phenomenon that impacts much of our lives into the present moment.
+Unfortunately, it’s also quite common.

-I and many of the therapists who train at PSI are not satisfied with the tools we have for helping our clients.
-Insight, storytelling or other cognitive top-down therapeutic approaches don't move the needle that much.
+This is what motivates me.
+Going through graduate school and my own traditional therapy, I could feel how insight, storytelling or other cognitive top-down therapeutic approaches didn’t touch what was really going on inside of me.
 The ultimate end point of many of these approaches is symptom management — which is not very satisfying.
-What most people want is resolution.
+I could feel there was more that I just didn’t have access to.
+What I and most people want is resolution.
 Not a better bandaid.

 "I wanted more for my clients.
 I wanted more for my family members and friends when they would ask me about getting help.
 And I wanted more for myself."